How to Study the Bible

 Why It’s Important to Read the Bible

 Reading the Bible and diving deep into its content may be a bit overwhelming.
 Perhaps intimidating, even.
-But when you take Scripture in on a regular basis, you will be amazed at the power it has to inspire you and transform your life.
+But when you take Scripture in regularly, you will be amazed at its power to inspire you and transform your life.

 How often, though, should you be in the Word?
 Are a few times a week enough?
 How about only when you’re at church?